henninb/dotfiles/documents/router-openbsd.md

 set block-policy drop

 block drop all
+# block drop in log on $ext_if

 # Spoofing protection for all interfaces.
 antispoof quick for { $internal }
 block in from no-route
 block in quick from urpf-failed

+# Block non-routable private addresses.
+# We use the "quick" parameter here to make this rule the last.
+block in quick on $external from <martians> to any block return out quick on $external from any to <martians>

+# Always block DNS queries not addressed to our DNS server.
+# block return in quick on $internal proto { udp tcp } to ! $internal port { 53 853 }

-pass in on $internal from $internal:network to any keep state pass out on $external from $internal:network to any nat-to ($external) keep state pass out on $external from $external:network to any keep state
+pass in on $internal inet from $internal:network to any keep state pass out on $external inet from $internal:network to any nat-to ($external) keep state pass out on $external inet from $external:network to any keep state

+#block drop in quick on $internal from <bruteforce> to any
+#pass in on $g_lan proto tcp from $internal:network to $internal port 22 flags S/SA keep state (max-src-conn 100, max-src-conn-rate 15/5, overload <bruteforce> flush global)

 ```